sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-When accessing a child group of a connected group, make sure to load the parent group first which is connected to the user group.
+When accessing a child group of a connected group, make sure to load the parent group first, which is connected to the user group.

 To get all connected groups to a group use the `getGroups()` function in the group object.
 It returns a List of groups with the group id and the group created time.